What did I say to my wife about my wife’s postpartum belly or postpartum body after she gave birth? Not a damn thing.

 Plus, it’s little-known fact that pregnancy rarely happens on its own, so I am directly responsible for the changes that have occurred.
 In other words, this is exactly what you signed up for.
 When you said, “Let’s have a baby!” you may have imagined your progeny taking the first step on Mars, discovering the cure for cancer, or leading the Minnesota Vikings to a Super Bowl title after an excruciating 54 years, but you were also saying:

 “Hey, Lady, I’d like you to carry my child for nine months.
 This process will dramatically alter your neurotransmitter levels and lead to massive, permanent changes to your mind and personality, not to mention indelible changes to your body.
-Oh, you’ll also become a de facto dairy dispenser and gain enough weight to leapfrog 4 boxing weight classes.”
-And that doesn’t mention the most obvious symptoms of pregnancy itself, which, if you read off really quickly would be enough to make most people think they just overheard the terrifying tail end for a new pharmaceutical ad: Pregnadon’t.
+Oh, you’ll also become a de facto dairy dispenser and gain enough weight to leapfrog four boxing weight classes.”
+And that doesn’t even include the most obvious symptoms of pregnancy itself, which, if you read them off really quickly, would be enough to make most people think they’d just overheard the terrifying tail end of a new pharmaceutical ad: Pregnadon’t.

 Of course, it gets worse the more pregnancies your partner has to endure.
 We’ve got two kids, but my wife was pregnant four times in all.
 That’s a total of 26 months — two years of kicking, nausea, and random cravings (pineapple and curly fries were a legit entrée item during the last pregnancy), not to mention the effects of breastfeeding or the scars from C-sections.